chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 ...

-# Let's play with Spring Boot and AWS Fargate (in 13' from 0 to production)
+# Spring Boot and AWS Fargate (in 13' from 0 to cloud)

 Disclaimer: not production ready (e.g. automation scripts w/o error handling)